WJWstat/StackOverflowNLP/README.md

 >>> nltk.download('wordnet')
 ```

-## How To Run?
+## Running StackOverflowNLP

 ### Dataset Collection

-The first step is to download the Stack Overflow data dump (i.e. `stackoverflow.com-Posts.7z`) from [here](https://archive.org/details/stackexchange) and uncompress the file.
-Set the filepath to the uncompressed `Posts.xml` file in `dataset_collection/retrieve_threads.py` and run the following:
+The first step is to download the Stack Overflow data dump (i.e. `stackoverflow.com-Posts.7z`) from [Internet Archive](https://archive.org/details/stackexchange) and uncompress the file.
+Set the `filepath` variable in `dataset_collection/retrieve_threads.py` to point to the uncompressed `Posts.xml` and run the following:

 ```
 $ python dataset_collection/retrieve_threads.py